 Disulfiram was found to be better than no pharmacological treatment in:

-A multi-treatment meta-analysis (MTM) of 11 studies (N=898, EMCDDA 2013 - in press) found antidepressants to be more effective than placebo in:
+A multi-treatment meta-analysis (MTM) of 11 studies (N=898, EMCDDA 2014a) found antidepressants to be more effective than placebo in:

 Behavioural interventions clearly performed better (in a systematic review of 27 randomised controlled trials involving 3.663 participants) than clinical management in the number of psychotherapy sessions attended (Knapp et al., 2007).